fjovine/FourBarLinkage/README.md

 This package simulates the displacement of a four-bar linkage (https://en.wikipedia.org/wiki/Four-bar_linkage) creating a Web Server in C# that
-* receives the linkage parameters (side length and more)
+* receives the linkage parameters (side length and more) from the client
 * creates an octave script (https://en.wikipedia.org/wiki/GNU_Octave) and launches the octave interpreter to execute it
 * receives the computed results (time dependent state)
-* creates an html page on the fly that shows the animation executed by javascript embedded code.
+* creates an html page on the fly containing javascript embedded code.
-* sends the page back to the client computer.
+* sends the page back to the client computer where the script shows the animation.

 # Installation
-The provided solution can be compiled and run under linux/MonoDevelop and supposes the octave packages is installed.
+The provided solution can be compiled and run under linux/MonoDevelop.
+Prerequisite is that the octave packages is installed.
-It should be usable on Windows as well, directly compilable under VisualStudio but needing minor modifications to the **PlaneFourBarLinkage.OctaveConfigurationComputer** to select the octave executable.
+It should be directly usable on Windows as MonoDevelop solutions can be compiled under VisualStudio.
+Probably it needs minor modifications to the **PlaneFourBarLinkage.OctaveConfigurationComputer** class to spawn the Windows version of octave.

 # User manual
 The server runs as a console app and connects to the TCP/IP port 1234 responding to the HTTP protocol.

-Once che command line is executing, open a browser to http://localhost:1234/ to show a web page similar to the following.
+Once che command line is executing, open a browser to http://localhost:1234/ and a web page similar to the following will be loaded.

 ![fig1](https://github.com/fjovine/FourBarLinkage/blob/master/Doc/FBL_01.png)

 The top bar contains

-* I - Four text fields to select the sizes of the four bars, namely
+* I - Four text fields to set the size of the four bars, namely:

 |   | Description                    |
 |---|--------------------------------|